-To learn how to display the output as a profile graph, see How to display the results for the steps.
+To learn how to display the output as a profile graph, see the Displaying the results section below for the steps.

 As noted above, there are two Profile tools available, one in the Elevation toolbox and the other in the ElevationSync toolbox.
 They both do essentially the same thing, but each has a slightly different intended use.
 The first one is an asynchronous task, designed for long-running tasks, such as batch processing a large number of profile lines at once from a single input feature class.
 The synchronous task (the one in the ElevationSync toolbox) is designed for interactive profile applications, which typically have fewer input lines and require a faster response.
 For example, if you are creating a profile web app that generates profile graphs on the fly, use the synchronous tool.

 When used in ArcMap, there should be no noticeable difference between the asynchronous and synchronous Profile tools, with the exception that the asynchronous Profile tool allows a maximum of 1,000 input line features at a time, whereas the synchronous Profile tool allows a maximum of 100.

 The following are the parameters for the tool:

 Input Line Features

 The line feature for the information necessary to create a profile.

 A string or integer unique identifier to tie profiles to their corresponding input line features.